glenngara/glenngara.github.io/_pages/home.md

 I am a Machine Learning Engineer of [Speech Therapy AI](https://lifetimefluency.com) (formerly Lifetime Fluency), where I am currently leading the development of an artificial intelligence for speech problem detection.
 At the same time, I am an Assistant Professor of [University of the Immaculate Conception - College of Computer Studies](https://www.uic.edu.ph/ite).
 In 2017, I started my journey as a PhD student and researcher at [De La Salle University-Manila](https://www.dlsu.edu.ph) and [DLSU Center for Complexity and Emerging Technologies](https://comet.dlsu.edu.ph), respectively.
 At the lab, I conduct research on the structure and dynamics of a research collaboration network through structural analysis and network visualization.

+My PhD dissertation is currently in the works, which is about the theory and development of a shallow neural network architecture and an incremental learning algorithm.

 I am passionate about Machine Learning and Artificial Intelligence, and its applications in machine vision and complex networks.
 I am also motivated to helping people build data-driven solutions even without a machine learning background.

-Also, I am working on my PhD dissertation about the theory and development of a shallow neural network architecture and an incremental learning algorithm.

 Recent Publications
 ------